jvmastro/School_District_Analysis/README.md

 ## Methods

 The data that was used for this analysis can be found in [Student Data](Resources/students_complete.csv) and [School Data](Resources/schools_complete.csv).
-The finalized code can be found in [pycity schools]() Within [Student Data](Resources/students_complete.csv) , pre-fixes were input onto certain values that needed to be removed with the following code:
+The finalized code can be found in [PyCity Schools Code](PyCitySchools_Rework_Project.ipynb).

+Within [Student Data](Resources/students_complete.csv) , pre-fixes were input onto certain values that needed to be removed with the following code:

     prefixes_suffixes = ["Dr. ", "Mr. ","Ms. ", "Mrs. ", "Miss ", " MD", " DDS", " DVM", " PhD"]